 1 Due to the 2021 flooding events, the treatment plants from Wegnez (Verviers) is temporarily out of order.
 This area is therefore not screened for SARS-CoV-2.
 Liège is still well represented within this surveillance, however Verviers is not.
 Since the 13th of October, the covered area of Soumagne is added to the surveillance.
-The areas for which the situation could not be assessed due to technical issues are listed in Table A.5.
+The wastewater surveillance is based on 42 areas.
+However, due to technical issues, the area of Amay, Antwerpen-Noord, Liege (Grosses Battes), Liege Oupeye, Liege Sclessin, Mornimont, and Soumagne were not sampled this week (see Appendix A5).
+Hence, this week's report is only based on 35 areas.